nodenv/nodenv-update/README.md

 ## Installation

-To install nodenv-update, clone this repository into your `~/.nodenv/plugins` directory (you'll need a recent version of nodenv that supports plugin bundles).
+To install nodenv-update, clone this repository into your `$(nodenv root)/plugins` directory (you'll need a recent version of nodenv that supports plugin bundles).

     $ mkdir -p "$(nodenv root)"/plugins